-Semester 1 was full of for our class.
+Semester 1 was full of interesting challenges for our class.
 One of them was completing work we began in Term 1.

 Our Literacy focus was the novel Blueback, by Tim Winton.
 The story is about a young boy, Abel, who lives in a place called Longboat Bay with his mother.
 One day Abel meets Blueback, the biggest and most beautiful fish he has ever seen.
 Abel is keen to ensure Blueback is protected from fishermen by helping to protect the area.

 As a class, we decided that we would like to create an underwater experience to share during Edu-Dance that students would be able to engage with and feel like they were under the water in Abel’s world.
 Unfortunately, because of Covid-19, we weren’t able to have a concert and had to wait a while to put our ideas into a display.

 We discussed recycling and creating things from unused items around our homes.
 We thought about how the ocean moves and discussed how to create this feeling from the items we had to use.
 Students researched sea creatures and their features and set out to create each one.
 We made stingrays from coathangers and fish from bottles.
 There was no stopping the imagination of all the children!
 We glued and taped, coloured and painted until we had so many creatures we didn’t know where to put them.